November 3, 2025 (3mo ago) — last updated January 5, 2026 (1mo ago)

 Working in a high-debt environment drives engineers away.
 Replacing experienced developers is expensive and erases institutional knowledge, making the problem worse over time3.

-Messy code breeds bugs and obscures vulnerabilities.
-Legacy systems are a common example: some finance organisations still struggle with decades-old infrastructure that slows releases and increases outages6.
+Messy code breeds bugs and hides vulnerabilities.
+Legacy systems are a common example: some finance organizations still struggle with decades-old infrastructure that slows releases and increases outages6.

-Understanding what technical debt is means recognising it as a concrete operational and financial risk, not an abstract engineering problem.
+Recognizing technical debt as a concrete operational and financial risk lets leadership treat it as a business problem, not just an engineering issue.

 You can’t manage what you can’t see.
 Start with a technical debt register — a living inventory of known issues in a spreadsheet, board, or a dedicated tool.
 Use objective metrics to find hotspots and combine them with developer insight.